EpistasisLab/Aliro/README.md

 FGMachine tries to follow the [SemVer](http://semver.org/) standard whenever possible.
 Releases can be found [here](https://github.com/Kaixhin/FGMachine/releases).

-### Local
+### Option 1: Local

 1. Install [Node.js](https://nodejs.org/) from the website or your package manager.
 1. Either clone this repository or download and extract a [zip](https://github.com/Kaixhin/FGMachine/zipball/master)/[tar](https://github.com/Kaixhin/FGMachine/tarball/master).
 1. Move inside the FGMachine folder.
 1. Run `npm install`.
 1. Create `projects.json` ([projects.example.json](https://github.com/Kaixhin/FGMachine/blob/master/projects.example.json) can be used as a starting point).
-1. Set the following environment variables:
+1. FGMachine requires a `.env` file in this directory.
+For most installations, it should be possible to copy [example.env](https://github.com/Kaixhin/FGMachine/blob/master/example.env) to `.env`, but it may require customisation for non-standard FGLab or FGMachine ports.
+An alternative is to set the following environment variables:
   - FGLAB_URL (FGLab URL, including port if necessary)
   - FGMACHINE_URL (FGMachine URL, including port)

-The final instruction can be performed by either exporting the variables to the environment or creating a `.env` file ([example.env](https://github.com/Kaixhin/FGMachine/blob/master/example.env) can be used as a starting point).

 Run `node index.js` to start FGMachine.
 On the first run it will create `specs.json` and register itself with FGLab.
+Please read the rest of the documentation to understand how FGMachine can interface with your machine learning code.

 To re-register, delete `specs.json` before running FGMachine again.

 To update, use `git pull` to update the repository and run `npm install` to update any changed dependencies.

-### Docker
+### Option 2: Docker

 Start a [FGLab container](https://hub.docker.com/r/kaixhin/fglab/) and link it to the [FGMachine container](https://hub.docker.com/r/kaixhin/fgmachine/):